praguru14/Selenium/README.md

 t# Selenium
-A basic automation script for checking input in a <input> box of a website www.seleniumeasy.com.
+A basic automation script for checking input in a <input> box of  website www.seleniumeasy.com.